mirrorworld-universe/mirrorworld-sdk-unity/README.md

 #### Q:Why does the SDK show that I am not logged in after I complete the login process on my computer?
 A: You need to make sure that the debug email you enter in the MirrorSDK object matches the email and login method you use to log in to https://app.mirrorworld.fun/.
 The debug email should also be the owner of the API key you enter in the MirrorSDK object.
 For example, if you log in with your Google account `myaccount@gmail.com` and get an API key `myaccount-apikey`, you should enter both of them into the MirrorSDK object.
+And then, you must choose Google login way to login on the login page.
 After you log in, you should click the “I have logged” button on the panel that pops up from the SDK.
 Then you can see the login result on your Unity console.
 ![image](./CaseImage/faq-emailandapikeymatch.jpeg)

 #### Q:Do Mirror SDK support older versions than Unity 2019?